crowelab/clonomatch/README.md

 }
 ```

+If you are running a local MongoDB instance, you likely won't have to change any settings.
+If using a non-Linux machine, you will want to supply a path to your own blastp and makeblastdb executables.

 ### 5. Run setup script
 ##### NOTE: This process can take a very VERY long time.
 Our database of over 800 million sequences took over 6 hours to run
 Included with ClonoMatch is a script to build the clonotype files and BLAST databases automatically, based on the configuration in the conf/clonomatch.json file.
-The script is ran with the command
+The script is run with the command:

 ```
 npm run setup